Parliament Act 2025

 You could also call this:

 The chief executive is in charge of the Parliamentary Corporation.
-You will have a chief executive who makes big decisions for the Parliamentary Corporation.
+You know that the chief executive has an important job.
 The chief executive can choose an employee from a parliamentary agency to be the secretary of the Parliamentary Corporation.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.